sushant-chivale/Blockchain_1/README.md

       This contract constitutes a wallet-like smart contract with multi-signature capabilities.
 Let's explain each part:

 State Variables:
-owner: Stores the address of the current owner of the wallet.
+owner: Stores the address of the current owner of the wallet.//
-allowance: Maps addresses to the amount they are allowed to spend from the wallet.
+allowance: Maps addresses to the amount they are allowed to spend from the wallet.//
-isAllowedToSend: Maps addresses to boolean values indicating whether they are allowed to send funds from the wallet.
+isAllowedToSend: Maps addresses to boolean values indicating whether they are allowed to send funds from the wallet.//
-guardians: Maps addresses to boolean values indicating whether they are guardians of the wallet.
+guardians: Maps addresses to boolean values indicating whether they are guardians of the wallet.//
-nextOwner: Stores the address proposed to be the next owner.
+nextOwner: Stores the address proposed to be the next owner.//
-nextOwneGuardianVotedBool: Maps addresses to another mapping of addresses to boolean values, indicating whether a guardian has voted for a proposed new owner.
+nextOwneGuardianVotedBool: Maps addresses to another mapping of addresses to boolean values, indicating whether a guardian has voted for a proposed new owner.//
-guardiansResetCount: Tracks the number of guardians who have confirmed a new owner proposal.
+guardiansResetCount: Tracks the number of guardians who have confirmed a new owner proposal.//
-confirmationsFromGuardiansForReset: Defines the required number of guardian confirmations for a new owner proposal.
+confirmationsFromGuardiansForReset: Defines the required number of guardian confirmations for a new owner proposal.//

 Constructor:
 Initializes the owner with the address of the deployer of the contract.